 Birthday Candle Count Class Book!
 Make a class counting book for the classroom library that students can read over and over.
 You can see our book at the bottom of the bookshelf in the photo above.

 Birthday Candle Patterns!
-For a birthday everyone sings and then the birthday person blows out the candles.
+When celebrating a birthday, everyone sings and then the birthday person blows out the candles.
 So I thought, why not use candles as a math manipulative and make color patterns?
-My kiddos went CRAZY for this activity.
+My kiddos went CRAZY for this activity!
 They would make a pattern and then pretend to blow out the candles.
-To make it even more engaging give each child a ball of play dough and they can make the pattern in their play dough cake.
+To make it even more engaging, give each child a ball of play dough and they can make the pattern in their play dough cake.
 I found these candles at Walmart.

 FREE Cupcake Counting Mats!
 Students count out the corresponding number”sprinkles” for the cupcake using tweezers.
-OR Students can make “sprinkles” with play dough by rolling small peices of the play dough in spinkle like balls.
+Students can also make “sprinkles” with play dough by rolling small pieces of the play dough and “sprinkling” them on the cupcakes.

 Birthday Cake Shapes!
 Students match the shape candles to the corresponding shape birthday cake.
 I am going to warn you, after playing all these yummy cake and cupcake games with your kiddos you may crave something sweet and have to stop by a bakery on the way home (I did).

 Birthday-Themed Centers for Blocks Play, STEM & Science!

 Birthday Blocks & STEM!
 Check out these colorful cups and shot glasses I found for students to build with in the blocks center!
 Students will have a blast engineering and building with cups.
 It can be tricky to build with cups, so students will also be doing tons of problem-solving too.

-5 Senses!
+Five Senses!
 A child’s birthday is filled with sounds, smells, tastes, and smells, so it’s the perfect theme to do a 5 senses science unit!
-AT the science table are sound jars and smelly jars for students to explore.
+At the science table, I have set up sound jars and smelly jars for students to explore.
 You can grab my 5 Senses unit HERE.